-wpDataTables comes with 45 world languages for the main interface features (provided by jQuery DataTables internationalisation).
-You can have the interface translated to your language by just choosing the language from this selectbox.
+wpDataTables comes with 45 worldwide languages for the main interface features (provided by jQuery DataTables internationalization).
+You can have the interface presented in your language by selecting it from this selectbox.

-Important Only the main table features are covered by this package.
-It means that table tools (“Copy”, “Print”, “Excel”, …) and advanced filtering labels aren’t translated, but you can translate them yourself if you want.
+Only the main table features are covered in this language interfacing package.
+This means that table tools such as “Copy”, “Print”, “Excel”, etc., and advanced filtering labels aren’t translated, although you can translate them yourself if you wish.

 Tables per admin page

-Here you can set how many tables will be visible in the “Browse wpDataTables” admin page.
-Same setting is used for “Browse wpDataCharts”.
+This setting allows you to determine how many tables will be visible in the “Browse wpDataTables” admin page.
+This setting is also used for “Browse wpDataCharts”.